Year of Publication

 Correlation does not necessarily mean causation, but the results of this study reveal interesting possibilities.
 Property values in redeveloped neighborhoods seem to increase more rapidly than in non-redeveloped neighborhoods.
 Although it does not necessarily prove the hypothesis, more research should be done to see if the results are simply spurious or are actually viable.

 Rudy, Brett Anthony, "Redevelopment, Property Values and The Neighborhood Life Cycle: An Impact Analysis of Downtown Lexington Redevelopment" (2008).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 161.